Skip to Main Content

 Duke University School of Law publishes the full text of its seven journals in a free and accessible online format at law.duke.edu/scholarship/journals.
 We support and encourage open access to legal scholarship.

 Law and Contemporary Problems.
-Since 1933, Duke Law School has published the quarterly Law and Contemporary Problems.
+Since 1933, Duke Law School has published Law and Contemporary Problems.
 The journal is distinctive among professional legal publications in both approach and content.
 Each issue is devoted to papers on a particular topic of contemporary interest.
 These topics often reflect an interdisciplinary perspective with contributions by lawyers, economists, social scientists, scholars in other disciplines, and public officials.
 The journal also publishes student notes related to past symposia.
 Law and Contemporary Problems is monitored by a faculty editorial board and each issue is assembled under the guidance of a special editor.

 Duke Law Journal.
 Established in 1951 as the Duke Bar Journal, the Duke Law Journal publishes eight issues a year.
 Edited by students, the journal is among the most prestigious and influential legal publications in the country.
 Approximately one-third of the content of each issue consists of student notes dealing with current legal developments.
 The rest of the issue is devoted to articles and comments by professors, practitioners, and judges.
 The journal also hosts an annual administrative law symposium.

 Alaska Law Review.
 Since 1983, Duke Law School has published the Alaska Law Review.
 Alaska has a range of cutting-edge legal issues in the areas of natural resources law, environmental law, land use planning, economic development, state/federal relations, and Native American rights.
 Alaska has no law schools, but has the highest number of lawyers per capita of any American state.
 To meet the needs of this diverse legal community, the Alaska Bar Association contracted with Duke Law School to provide a professional law journal.
 Student editors have primary responsibility for writing, editing, and managing the Alaska Law Review.
-Each semester, student members of the Law Review travel to Alaska for one-on-one meetings with legislators and legal professionals to garner insight into the state’s unique laws.
+Each year, student members of the Law Review travel to Alaska for one-on-one meetings with legislators and legal professionals to garner insight into the state’s unique laws.

 Duke Law and Technology Review.
 Duke Law and Technology Review is an e-journal committed to publishing short, timely, and accessible essays at the intersection of law and technology.
 Each essay is generally ten to twenty pages in length and combines the readability of a journalistic article with scholarly analysis.
 Keeping pace with evolving technology, Duke Law and Technology Review focuses on cutting-edge legal issues that arise in areas such as intellectual property, business law, free speech and privacy, telecommunications, criminal law, and bioethics.